-proposed generation scheme, and compare the generated samples.
-Each model is trained until the ELBO does not improve for 20 epochs and any relevant parameter setting is made available in Appendix E. In Fig. 3, we compare the sampling obtained with each model.
-The first row shows the learned latent spaces along with the means of the encoded training data points for each class (crosses and dots) and 100 samples issued by the generation methods (blue dots).
+First, we validate the proposed generation method on a hand-made synthetic data set composed of 180 binary circles and rings of different diameters and thicknesses (see Appendix C).
+We then train 1) a vanilla VAE, 2) a VAE with VAMP prior [56], 3) a geometry-aware VAE but using the prior to generate and 4) a geometry-aware VAE with the proposed generation scheme, and compare the generated samples.
+Each model is trained until the ELBO does not improve for 20 epochs and any relevant parameter setting is made available in Appendix B. In Fig. 3, we compare the sampling obtained with the vanilla VAE (left column), the VAE with VAMP prior (2nd column), the geometry-aware VAE using a standard normal distribution as prior (3rd column) and the geometry-aware VAE using the proposed sampling method (i.e. sampling from the inverse of the metric volume element).
+The first row presents the learned latent spaces along with the means of the encoded training data points for each class (crosses and dots) and 100 samples issued by the generation methods (blue dots).
 For the RHVAE models, the log metric volume element $\sqrt{\det \mathbf{G}}$ is also displayed in gray scale in the background.
 The bottom row shows the resulting 100 decoded samples in the data space.